 Range Notations with '+'

-Another important notation in poker is the '+' symbol.
+Another critical notation in poker is the '+' symbol.
 This symbol expands the range of hands you should play based on the hand it follows:

 - Pocket Pairs: When '+' follows a pocket pair, it means to play that pair and all higher-ranking pairs.
 For instance, JJ+ means play JJ and all higher pocket pairs, such as QQ, KK, and AA.